Private Water Supply Wells

 The term "Karst"

 refers to terrain characterized by the presence of easily dissolved bedrock (limestone and dolomite) near the ground surface.
-Because carbonate rocks can be dissolved by groundwater, karst areas are often characterized by sinkholes, springs, and losing streams - a stream where some or all of the surface flow enters the groundwater through a bedrock surface feature that connects the stream to openings in the bedrock below the stream.
+Because carbonate rocks can be dissolved by groundwater, karst areas are often characterized by sinkholes, springs, and losing streams - a stream where some or all of the surface water is diverted into the groundwater system through bedrock surface features that connect the stream bed to openings in the bedrock below the stream bed.

-The picture to the left shows a segment of a loosing stream in northeast Iowa.
-You can see where this feature allows the stream water enters bedrock and becomes groundwater.
-Karst features diagram
+The picture on the left shows a segment of a loosing stream in northeast Iowa.
+You can see where this feature allows the stream water to enter the bedrock and become part of the groundwater system.

-The shallow groundwater located in or near Karst areas can be highly vulnerable to contamination because contaminants can travel quickly from surface water to the local shallow aquifers through losing streams, sinkholes, and bedrock fractures and cave systems.
+The shallow groundwater located in or near Karst areas can be highly vulnerable to contamination because contaminants can travel quickly from surface water to the local shallow aquifers through features like losing streams, sinkholes, and bedrock fractures and cave systems.
 This bypasses the natural tendency for water to be filtered by the soils which provide natural water treatment processes.

 Because of its potential surface influence and the prevalence of agriculture and livestock in Karst regions of our state, localized contamination of karst aquifers with nutrients, pesticides, and bacteria can be a concern.
 Contaminated aquifers should not be used for drinking water purposes unless proper water treatment is used and maintained.